DevCloudFE/ng-devui/devui/tree/doc/api-en.md

-  isActive?: boolean; // Check whether the node is in the selected state. isChecked?: boolean; // Check whether the node is in the checked state. halfChecked?: boolean; //Whether the node is in the half-selected state disabled?: boolean; //Whether the node is in the half-selected state disableAdd?: boolean; // Indicates whether to disable the check function on the node. disableEdit?: boolean; // Indicates whether the node cannot be edited. disableDelete?: boolean; // Indicates whether the node cannot be deleted. disableSelect?: boolean; // Indicates whether to disable the select function on the node.
+  isActive?: boolean; // Check whether the node is in the selected state. isChecked?: boolean; // Check whether the node is in the checked state. halfChecked?: boolean; //Whether the node is in the half-selected state disabled?: boolean; //Indicates whether to disable the check function on the node disableAdd?: boolean; // Indicates whether to disable the add function on the node. disableEdit?: boolean; // Indicates whether the node cannot be edited. disableDelete?: boolean; // Indicates whether the node cannot be deleted. disableSelect?: boolean; // Indicates whether to disable the select function on the node.